svn2github/ixo-usb-jtag/usb_jtag/trunk/readme.txt

 -----------------------------------------------------------------------------

-HISTORY: In my company, we just received first samples of a new hardware design as a base for upcoming products; two major components of this design being a Cypress EZ-USB FX2 USB controller and an Altera Cyclone EP1C12 FPGA.
+HISTORY: In my company, in 2006 we received first samples of a new hardware design as a base for upcoming products; two major components of this design being a Cypress EZ-USB FX2 USB controller and an Altera Cyclone EP1C12 FPGA.
 The FX2 implements the USB interface of the product; its first task after booting is to configure the FPGA.
 The FPGA configuration data is sent from the USB host to the FX2 and then via JTAG to the FPGA.

 I had the idea to make the FX2 code less specific, i.e. turn it into a general-purpose JTAG interface and move all the code specific to FPGA